i-aryan/blog/README.md

 I'll fix the CSS soon and also make some changes to the mobile-version of this website.

 ## Future Updates?
-Like I said before, a seperate version continuing this project will be out soon that will contain user authentication and a bunch of other features like claps (yeah, stealing it from medium) and maybe a few more.
+Like I said before, a seperate version continuing this project will be out soon.
+That will contain user authentication and a bunch of other features like claps (yeah, stealing it from medium) and maybe a few more.
 I haven't thought about it much yet.